FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-2.md

 ##Theme

-I made Theme an independent part because it has great significance in making Textmate your own.
+I made Theme an independent part because it has great significance in making TextMate your own.

 "View" -> "Theme" -> List of Installed Themes...

 The theme I use is Cobalt, which has dark blue background and comfortable syntax highlights.

-You can add more Textmate 2 themes by simply search on the Internet and download them.
-Then open that file with Textmate, it will be added to "View" -> "Theme".
+You can add more TextMate 2 themes by simply search on the Internet and download them.
+Then open that file with TextMate, it will be added to "View" -> "Theme".

-###Use Textmate 1 Theme
+###Use TextMate 1 Theme

-In Textmate 2, all themes are turned into bundles.
+In TextMate 2, all themes are turned into bundles.
 So there is no support for .tmTheme files anymore.
 But, if you like old themes, there is a simple way to do it.

-Suppose now you have a .tmTheme file, how can you use it in Textmate 2?
+Suppose now you have a .tmTheme file, how can you use it in TextMate 2?
 The genius behind it is to wrap it in a bundle.
-Go ahead and open Textmate 2.
+Go ahead and open TextMate 2.
 Find "Bundles" in navigation bar.
 Click "Edit Bundles...".

 A window will pop up and show all the bundles you installed.
 Press "command + n", there will be a dialog asking you to choose what you want to create.
 The default choice is "Bundle".
 Click create.